kpsdev1/blackjack/README.md

 ### Dealing the cards
 - If the user decides to play then the cards will be dealt, the dealers will be dealt first followed by the players.
-- Only one card will be dealt for the dealer, as in casino you will only see one card for the dealer as the other one woudl be face down.
+- Only one card will be dealt for the dealer, as in casino you will only see one card for the dealer as the other one would be face down.
-- If the player does not have a blackJack(21) the they will be asked if they want to Hit or Stay.
+- If the player does not have blackJack(21) they will be asked if they want to Hit or Stay.

 ![The first 2 cards dealt section](readme-docs/images/cards.png)

 ### Winning Screen
-- If the user decides to Hit and his cards are then above 21 know as bust, then it will show that the dealer won as the player has bust.
+- If the user decides to Hit and his cards are then above 21 known as bust, then it will show that the dealer has won as the player has bust.
 - If the player is still below 21 after having a third card dealt then it will ask them if they wish to receive another card and will continute to do so until they stay or bust.
 - If the player wins the hand then the winner message is in green(first screenshot below), but if the dealer wins the winning message is displyed in red(second screenshot below).
 Both the players and computers score is displayed in blue beneath.